kiyoshisasano/agent-pld-metrics/README.md

 ---

-## ⚠️ Repository Status
+## ⚠️ Repository Maturity & Governance Model

-> **Status: Candidate — actively evolving.**
+> **Status: Candidate — actively evolving.
-Behavioral patterns, taxonomy, and runtime conventions may continue to evolve based on implementation feedback.
+> Behavioral patterns, taxonomy, and runtime conventions may continue to evolve based on implementation feedback.**

-Contributions and field reports are welcome.
+Community feedback and field reports are encouraged.

+---

+## 🛑 Scope of This Repository

+PLD follows a **Standard-First** philosophy, similar to protocols such as OpenTelemetry, OAuth, or Matrix.

+### This Repository **IS:**

+- **A Governance Standard:** Defining the logic and lifecycle of Drift → Repair → Reentry (Levels 1–3).
+- **A Reference Implementation:** Minimal runtime (`pld_runtime/`) to validate the specification.
+- **A Behavioral Contract:** Ensuring alignment across agents, frameworks, and evaluation pipelines.

+### This Repository **IS NOT:**

+- ❌ A production SDK or turnkey agent framework
+- ❌ A batteries-included AI runtime with ecosystem integrations
+- ❌ A replacement for LangChain, LangGraph, Semantic Kernel, or AgentOps

+Such layers belong in **Level 4+ ecosystem extensions** — not inside the core repository.

+---

+### Maintainer Role & Change Boundary

+The maintainer functions primarily as:

+1. **Semantic Steward** — preserving the conceptual integrity of Drift/Repair semantics
+2. **Schema Governor** — maintaining Levels 1–3 as stable, versioned specification assets

+> **Contributors Welcome:**
+Community contributions are encouraged — especially **Level-4 adapters**
+(e.g., LangGraph nodes, RAG controllers, Semantic Kernel plug-ins, tracing exporters).

 ---